Noah11012/libpixmap/README.md

 ## Issues
 This is a list of issues needed to be fixed to release the first version of this library.

 Level 1 issues don't necessarily have to be completed for the library to be released.
+Usually they pertain to refactoring of the code.
 These issues are minor and can be resolved after the release.

 Level 2 issues should be fixed but are medium in priority.
 These types of issues mean an important part of the library is not functioning, an API design decision, or a minor to medium bug is present.